trilitech/tezos-developer-docs/docs/using/wallets.md

 Some wallets can do other tasks, including:

-- Showing the token balances that an account holds -- e.g. DeFi  and NFT tokens
+- Showing the token balances that an account holds, such as cryptocurrencies (DeFi tokens) and non-fungible tokens (NFTs)
 - Providing information on the value of tokens
 - Buying, selling, and exchanging tokens
 - Showing the transaction history of an account